LICHAOlichaoLICHAO/learngit/readme.txt

-Git is a version control system!
+Git is a version control system!!!
 2021.7.16
+Git is a free software.